Adams County, North Dakota

 Adams County is a county in the U.S. state of North Dakota.
-As of the 2020 census, the population was 2,200.
-The county seat is Hettinger.
-The county was created on April 17, 1907, and organized one week later.
+As of the 2020 census, the population was 2,200, and was estimated to be 2,141 in 2024, The county seat is Hettinger.

+History

+The county was created on April 17, 1907, and organized a week later.
 It was named for John Quincy Adams (1848–1919), a railroad official for the Milwaukee Road Railroad and distant relative of sixth U.S. President John Quincy Adams (1767–1848).
+In 1923, Adams County was the site of one of the deadliest tornadoes in North Dakota's recorded history.
+The "Adams County Twister' killed eight people and injured 20.

 Geography

 Adams County lies on the south line of North Dakota.
 Its south boundary line abuts the north boundary line of the state of South Dakota.
 Its terrain consists of semi-arid low rolling hills.
-Its terrain generally slopes eastward, and its highest point is on its upper west boundary line, at 3,002' (915m) ASL.
-The county has a total area of 988.665 sqmi, of which 987.547 sqmi is land and 1.118 sqmi (0.1%) is water.
+Its terrain generally slopes eastward, and its highest point is on its upper west boundary line, at 3,002 ft ASL.

+According to the United States Census Bureau, the county has a total area of 988.665 sqmi, of which 987.547 sqmi is land and 1.118 sqmi (0.11%) is water.
+It is the 40th largest county in North Dakota by total area.